bunnybunnybun/TacOS/README.md

  - This is a very early prototype, and not anywhere near finished
  - I did not write this entirely from scratch, as that would take, maybe... years?

-## Notes for reviewers/stonemasons:
-As for how this relates to the fall theme, there is a fall/autumn theme available in the settings app, and when you close windows they FALL off the screen...

-Also, im not sure how fraud checks are done, but I realized something I did might look suspicious so I'd like to clarify what's going on.
-Basicaly there are a lot of files that were getting committed that probably shouldn't have been, but were cause I set things up in a wierd way.
-The settings app I made, whenever you change settings it, it changes stuff in some config files, and those config files were stored in the repo, so whenever I changed settings in the settings app, it would change those files, which would auto be added to the next commit I did, making it look like I changed more than I really did.
-I know that is kinda dumb but I didn't really think about it at the time lol.

 ## Features
  - Auto tiling window management, with the ability to scroll through your windows.
 Watch the demo video to see what I mean.
  - Dynamic workspaces.
 Use different workspaces to stay organized!